The 20 Best Acrocephalopolydactyly Doctors in Brazil

 Sao Paulo, SP, BR

-Hamilton Matushita practices in Sao Paulo, Brazil.
+Hamilton Matushita practices practicing medicine in Sao Paulo, Brazil.
 Mr. Matushita is rated as an Advanced expert by MediFind in the treatment of Acrocephalopolydactyly.
-His top areas of expertise are Arachnoid Cysts, Saethre-Chotzen Syndrome, Acrocephalopolydactyly, Apert Syndrome, and Osteotomy.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Arachnoid Cysts, Pfeiffer Syndrome, Saethre-Chotzen Syndrome, Apert Syndrome, and Osteotomy.

 Advanced in Acrocephalopolydactyly